fgsfdsfgs/Quakespasm/README.md

 Run make -f Makefile.nx in the `quakespasm` directory to build quakespasmnx.nro.

-NOTE: building QuakespasmNX currently (Sep 16 2018) requires building the latest commits of libnx and other aforementioned libraries.
-The current stable versions provided in the corresponding (dkp-)pacman packages might cause glitches and crashes in the hardware renderer.

 ## Running
 Place the NRO into `/switch/quakespasm/` on your SD card.